Ormax563/twitter-clone-backend/README.md

 ## General info
 This project is the Back-end component of my personal twitter clone project.

-You cand find the Front-end here: https://github.com/Ormax563/twitter-clone-frontend.
+You can find the Front-end here: https://github.com/Ormax563/twitter-clone-frontend.

 Link of the live app: https://master.d28wb0l6mr16n7.amplifyapp.com/